 }

 This will generate consecutive file names for all the shots and do the capturing.
 The capture function contains all the juicy stuff, but we'll go to it in a while.
-Before that we'll finish writing the main function by closing the camera:
+Before that we'll finish writing the main function by closing the camera: // close camera

 gp_camera_unref(camera);